 Post-traumatic stress disorder, or PTSD, affects people who have been exposed to horrible or life-threatening situations.
 It can happen to anyone, but it occurs often in veterans because of the extreme nature of combat situations.

 Rates of PTSD are higher for veterans of specific wars, according to the VA’s National Center for PTSD.
-Veterans who have experienced military sexual trauma can also have PTSD.
+Veterans who have experienced MST can also have PTSD.

 - 11 to 20 percent of veterans who served in Operation Iraqi Freedom and Operation Enduring Freedom are diagnosed with PTSD every year.

 - 12 percent of veterans who served in the Gulf War are diagnosed with PTSD every year.

 - An estimated 30 percent of Vietnam War veterans have had PTSD in their lifetime.

 Researchers have found that PTSD is linked to chronic body pain, high blood pressure, high cholesterol, obesity and cardiovascular disease.
-Treating PTSD may result in better overall health.
+Treating PTSD may improve overall health.

-For example, a 2019 study by published in JAMA Psychiatry found that decreasing symptoms of PTSD could lower the risk of Type 2 diabetes in veterans.
+For example, a 2019 study published in JAMA Psychiatry found that decreasing PTSD symptoms could lower the risk of Type 2 diabetes in veterans.

-PTSD is covered by VA disability benefits.
-Veterans must have a current diagnosis of PTSD, a statement about the stressful event that triggered PTSD and a medical opinion affirming the association between PTSD and the veteran’s service from a VA-approved psychiatrist or psychologist.
+VA disability benefits cover PTSD.
+Veterans must have a current diagnosis of PTSD, a statement about the stressful event that triggered PTSD and a medical opinion from a VA-approved psychiatrist or psychologist affirming the association between PTSD and the veteran’s service.

 Gallucci said two of the best ways to manage PTSD are to stay active and seek peer support groups.